marialma/covid-19-messaging/what_we_know_en.md

 BUT exercise can help your immune system (less strengthening it and more just not weakening it).
 So does eating healthy foods, *especially* getting enough sleep, not drinking excessively, and not stressing out.
 [Hahhvahd](https://www.health.harvard.edu/diseases-and-conditions/coronavirus-resource-center)

 So, really, one of the best things you can do for yourself is to just go to bed and not try to obsessively follow the latest scraps of news.

+## But what can I do to help??
+* Convince your friends and family to practice social distancing.
+Try not to scare them too much (sometimes people react the opposite of what you want if you do that), but do emphasize that this is just all of us doing our part to stop this disease that can kill people.
+It can only happen if we all work together, so please pitch in!
+* Reach out to your friends and do things together online so you can help them not get cabin fever and go outside!
+Maybe now is a good time to watch a movie together over video chat

+Unrelated to coronavirus, but I think a whole lot of you probably suddenly are working from home.
+A reminder: get up and walk around every now and then.
+Don't put yourself at risk for blood clots in your legs that can lead to life threatening pulmonary embolism.
+Just walk around a little bit.

 # Other resources (SF -centric)